 Additional resources include:

 Generally, when debt is canceled the lender will issue Form 1099-C, Cancellation of Debt, which is then reported by the recipients on their tax return.
-Exceptions and exclusions to the general rule that canceled debt is included in income are discussed later in this course.
+There are exceptions and exclusions to the general rule that determines whether a canceled debt is included in income.
+This is covered later in this course.

 These publications and other resources can be found in the References Tab at the top of each screen.